-Based on public filings, as of March 15, 2017, the following people beneficially own, directly or indirectly, or exercise control or direction over more than ten percent (10%) of the issued and outstanding common shares of Melcor.
+Based on public filings, as of March 13, 2019, the following people beneficially own, directly or indirectly, or exercise control or direction over more than ten percent (10%) of the issued and outstanding common shares of Melcor.

-% of Outstanding

-Number of Common Common Shares

-Name of Shares Beneficially Beneficially Owned
+Name of Shareholder Number of Common Shares Beneficially Owned % of Outstanding Common Shares Beneficially Owned or Controlled Melton Holdings Ltd. 15,688,347 47.11%

-Shareholder Owned or Controlled

-Melton Holdings Ltd. 15,688,347 47%

-1 Na Timethu C. Malter and Mr. Andrew I. Malter to esther service

-Mr. Timothy C. Melton and Mr. Andrew J. Melton together control more than 50% of the voting shares of Melton Holdings Ltd.
+1. Mr. Timothy C. Melton and Mr. Andrew J. Melton together control more than 50% of the voting shares of Melton Holdings Ltd.

-To the knowledge of the Melcor's directors and executive officers, no other person or company beneficially owns, or controls or directs, directly or indirectly, more than 10% of the common shares.
+To the knowledge of Melcor's directors and executive officers, no other person or company beneficially owns, or controls or directs, directly or indirectly, more than 10% of the common shares.

-Business to be Conducted At the Meeting
+Business to be ConductedAt the Meeting